 We already know that some form of parental leave for birthing parents – often in the form of maternity leave or short term disability leave – is important for so many reasons.
-This time off from work allows new mothers and birthing parents the time they need to recover from labor and delivery, attend to the business of caring for their healing bodies, and adjust to breastfeeding if that’s how they’ll be feeding their children.
+This time off work gives new mothers and birthing parents the space they need to recover from labor and delivery, tend to their healing bodies, and adjust to breastfeeding if that’s how they’ll be feeding their children.
 Other reasons – like dealing with the inevitable sleepless nights that come with a new baby, adjusting to what it means to care for a newborn day in and day out, and getting to know one very new and very amazing child – are important not just for birthing parents, but for non-birthing parents as well.

 Of course, we know that most parents just do the best they can with what they have.
 Some parents rely on their company’s parental leave policies, paid or unpaid, but these can vary widely.
 Some rely on the Family and Medical Leave Act, a federal policy that gives some employees (though not all) 12 weeks of unpaid leave per year to take care of families with qualified medical issues.
 Others use short-term disability leave.
 Still others rely on state leave policies.
 A handful of states have started to step up and offer paid family leave options to make up for the limitations of the federal law.
 And many new parents cobble together some sort of a leave in whatever way they can – using their paid sick or vacation time to take a few weeks off, switching shifts with coworkers, or simply take a few days off unpaid – even if it’s less than ideal.